 This week, my 13-year-old son’s verbal abuse turned physical for the first time.
-Needless to say, the incident really shook me up, and I ended up phoning the Coaches of the Total Transformation Program for help.
+Needless to say, the incident really shook me up, and I ended up scheduling a call with my Empowering Parents coach for help.

 Here’s what happened: My son refused to eat leftovers at home the other night.
 He wanted to go out for a sit-down dinner instead.
 I didn’t want to give in to his tantrum.
 Then again, I worry when he won’t eat.
 I decided to get us out of the tense situation by bringing him to a church function with me, along with stopping by a fast food place on the way.

 Yes, I’m shaking my head at myself, too.
 I was giving in to that compromise to gain peace at home.
 My son, like many defiant kids, lives to push limits.
 He proceeded to sabotage the plan, and I realized my mistake.

 At the KFC drive-through, the complaints began.
 The menu was not exactly what he wanted; he couldn’t see the board clearly; they didn’t answer the bell soon enough.